-There are some buildings on each side of the canal, including the Palazzo Carciotti and the Palazzo Gopcevich and some bars and restaurants with an outdoor eating area, perfect to have a sunny lunch enjoying the view.
+Some buildings are on each side of the canal, including the Palazzo Carciotti and the Palazzo Gopcevich.
+Many bars and restaurants have an outdoor eating area, perfect for a sunny lunch and enjoying the view.

 With its strategic location on top of the hill behind the Piazza Unita' d'Italia, the fortifications offer astonishing views over the city and the Gulf of Trieste.

 Visitors can appreciate the Late Gothic San Giorgio Chapel and Giuseppe Caprin's sumptuous Sala Veneta.